CGuard: Efficient Spatial Safety for C: Related work

 \section{Related work}

 Jones and Kelly \cite{joneskelly} proposed the idea of object-bounds protection.
-However, it didn't allow the creation of an out-of-bounds pointer.
+However, it did not allow the creation of an out-of-bounds pointer.
 CRED \cite{CRED} improved on this work by supporting an in-bounds pointer derived from an out-of-bounds pointer.
-However, both of these works suffered from CPU overheads due to the splay-tree-based implementation for bounds checking.
-Dhurjati and Adve \cite{CRED++} reduced the CPU overheads by using per-pool splay-trees instead of a global splay-tree.
+However, both these works suffered from CPU overheads due to the splay-tree-based implementation for bounds checking.
+Dhurjati and Adve \cite{CRED++} reduced CPU overheads by using per-pool splay-trees instead of a global splay-tree.

 Baggy Bounds \cite{Baggy}, PAriCheck \cite{ParicheckAlloc}, and Low Fat Pointers \cite{LFPCC, LFPNDSS} further reduce the CPU overheads by adding extra padding to objects that allow them to locate the base address without an expensive search.
-However, these works don't provide complete object-bounds protections because they allow the applications to access the padded area.
+However, these works do not provide precise object-bounds protections because they allow the applications to access the padded area.
 These works have also used the pointer tagging approach.
-SGXBounds \cite{sgxbounds} supports complete object-bounds protection but restricts the application address space to 32-bit on a 64-bit platform.
-Delta Pointers \cite{delta} further reduces the CPU overheads of SGXBounds by only detecting overflows.
-Both SGXBounds and Delta Pointers use pointer tagging, and they store the tag in the virtual address of the pointers, similar to us.
+SGXBounds \cite{sgxbounds} provides precise object-bounds protection but restricts the application address space to 32-bit on a 64-bit platform.
+Delta Pointers \cite{delta} further reduces the CPU overheads of SGXBounds by only detecting overflows. \piyus{Delta Pointers can support 48-bit address space provided the maximum object size is restricted to 32 KB.} Both SGXBounds and Delta Pointers use pointer tagging, and they store the tag in the virtual address of the pointers, similar to us. \piyus{CUP \cite{cup} uses a table to compute the bounds of an object at runtime.
+Because the table size can be huge, it limits the total number of objects to $2^{31}$ to restrict the table size and enable fast indexing.
+The table index is embedded in the address of an object.}

 Another line of work provides spatial safety for pointer-bounds.
 These approaches can detect sub-object overflow at the cost of high CPU and memory overheads because they need to store and update bounds for every pointer.